Skip to contents

 parallel

-if an integer is supplied, R will fork parallel parallel processes and compute each level estimate in parallel.
+if an integer is supplied, R will fork parallel parallel processes and spread the simulations required at each level as evenly as possible across all cores.

 ...